 The Deadly Companions

 The Deadly Companions is a 1961 American Western and war film directed by Sam Peckinpah and starring Maureen O'Hara, Brian Keith, Steve Cochran, and Chill Wills.
-Based on the novel of the same name by A. S. Fleischman, the film is about an ex-army officer who accidentally kills a woman's son, and tries to make up for it by escorting the funeral procession through dangerous Indian territory.
+Based on the novel of the same name by A. S. Fleischman, the film is about an ex-army soldier who accidentally kills a woman's son, and tries to make up for it by escorting the funeral procession through dangerous Indian territory.
 The Deadly Companions was Sam Peckinpah's motion picture directorial debut.

 Plot

-6 days after the breakout of Philippines campaign(1944-1945) in which Parson is fighting ,after her young son is killed in a bank robbery, the widowed dance-hall hostess Kit Tilden (Maureen O'Hara) is determined to bury him beside his father in Siringo, now deserted and located in Apache territory.
+After her young son is killed in a bank robbery, the widowed dance-hall hostess Kit Tilden (Maureen O'Hara) is determined to bury him beside his father in Siringo, now deserted and located in Apache territory.
 Yellowleg (Brian Keith), the ex-army Northern sergeant who accidentally killed her son, decides to help take the body across the desert to be buried, whether Kit wants help or not.
-He forces the other two bank robbers - Turk, a Confederate deserter; and Billy, a gunslinger - to accompany them.
+He forces the other two bank robbers — Turk, a Confederate deserter; and Billy, a gunslinger — to accompany them.

 More details